larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/uptime** - Returns the current room temperature detected by the internal thermostat.

+**/uptime** - Returns the current stove runtime.

 **/shutdown** - Shut down the stove or cancel a start up.
 Shutdown time is 2x the startup time.

 **/startup** - Start up the stove or cancel a shut-down, so long as the stove isn't in a thermal failure or fault state.